-Shirdi Sai Baba was a faqir who lived at a rural mosque in Maharashtra.
+Shirdi Sai Baba was a faqir living at a rural mosque in Maharashtra.
 He gained an inter-religious following of Hindus, Muslims, and Zoroastrians.
 This saint often resorted to allusive speech; he was not in any way doctrinaire.
 Some hagiology does attend his profile; careful investigation of background details is important in such instances.
 Sai Baba of Shirdi is sometimes confused with Sathya Sai Baba (d.2011), a very different entity who lived in Andhra, claiming to be a reincarnation of the Shirdi mystic.

 After the death of Shirdi Sai, temple worship of his image was introduced at Shirdi.
-Other Sai temples also appeared.
+Other Shirdi Sai temples also appeared.
 Swami Swarupananda insisted that Shirdi Sai was a Muslim faqir, not a god or a guru, and therefore could not be worshipped in the manner of a Hindu deity.
 He declared that images of Shirdi Sai were to be removed from temples.
 Swarupananda described his campaign in terms of protecting Hindu religion.
 He urged that Shirdi Sai temples should not be constructed.
 The critic also described the worship of Shirdi Sai in terms of a conspiracy to divide Hindus.
 The assertions of this Swami were strongly repudiated by Shirdi Sai devotees.
 Complaints were already being made against him, in June 2014, at Shirdi, Indore, and Hyderabad.

 A degree of conflict occurred between followers of the Swami and devotees of Shirdi Sai.
 Supporters of Swami Swarupananda notably included Dashanami ascetics or sannyasins, strongly associated with the Shankara monasteries (Clark 2006).
 The Dashanamis are divided into ten sub-groupings, including the Giris, the Puris, the Bharatis, and Saraswatis.
 The format has proved complicated for many Westerners to understand, involving different historical phases, and various other ascetic identities.
 For instance, the Naga (naked) sannyasins, or sadhus, gained a strong militant complexion in former centuries, becoming organised into akharas or “regiments.”
-They fought in diverse battles, a military scenario which sometimes astonishes readers (Pinch 2006).
+They fought in diverse battles, a military scenario which often astonishes readers (Pinch 2006).
 “The Nagas were also involved in warfare between rival princely states, usually fighting on opposite sides.
 Moreover, they fought for control of religious centres, since these constituted ever-flowing sources of revenue and solid bases of power” (Hartsuiker 1993:35).

 Many of the Nagas cultivated ascetic feats and Yogic practices.
 Nagas still display weapons, especially the trident (trishul), at religious festivals such as the famous Kumbh Mela.
 “The Akharas attribute their origin to the great Shankara, an attempt no doubt to gain more respect and credibility” (Hartsuiker 1993:33).

 The Baghambari monastery (matha) was strongly influenced by Swami Swarupananda.
 The leader (mahant) of that monastery was Swami Narendra Giri, who “vowed to deface Shirdi Sai Baba’s temples, and let loose Naga Sadhus on the sect’s followers” (Chandan Nandy, Let Dialogue Prevail, 2014).
 Many observers in North India feared that the conflict between Nagas and Shirdi Sai devotees could get out of control.
 Fortunately, this did not happen.
 However, the tensions were dramatic enough.
-Indignant Sai devotees responded to the threats by burning effigies of Swarupananda in the holy city of Varanasi (Benares).
+Indignant Shirdi Sai devotees responded to the threats by burning effigies of Swarupananda in the holy city of Varanasi (Benares).

 Shirdi Sai devotees countered the opponent with legal petitions, emphasising his “deliberate intent to hurt religious sentiments.”
 As a consequence, in September 2015, Swami Swarupananda prudently tendered an apology for controversial statements he had made.
 He requested Madhya Pradesh High Court to dispose of a petition made against him.

 The Swami is reported to have said, while staying at Hardwar: “The unworthy Sai is being worshipped while the real Gods are ignored.
 This is happening in Maharashtra, and particularly in Shirdi.
 Hence, Maharashtra is facing drought.”
-Sai devotees responded that Swarupananda only wanted publicity.
+Shirdi Sai devotees responded that Swarupananda only wanted publicity.
 They pointed out that drought was also prevalent in Gujarat, Madhya Pradesh, and the Punjab.
 A social worker, active at Shirdi, informed the press that the Sai Baba Trust had donated crores of rupees as charity aid whenever floods, earthquakes, and other calamities had struck Maharashtra and surrounding regions (The Hindu, “Sai Baba devotees fume over Shankaracharya’s remarks,” 2016).

 Another pronouncement of the Swami, not relating to Shirdi Sai, was strongly resisted.
 In April 2016, he complained against the termination of a four hundred year ban on the entry of women to the Shani Shingnapur temple in Maharashtra.
 Feminists were very indignant at his verdict.
-A human rights lawyer said that Swami Swarupananda should be charged with contempt of court.
-(Shriya Mohan, “Shankaracharya is a misogynist,” 2016).
+A human rights lawyer said that Swami Swarupananda should be charged with contempt of court (Shriya Mohan, “Shankaracharya is a misogynist,” 2016).
 Swarupananda was contradicting a judgement of the Bombay High Court.